-Other than being less taxable, these countries also have cheap labor and material costs so naturally, large companies gravitate towards developing nations for subsidiary purpose.
+Other than being less taxable, these countries also have cheap labor and material costs so naturally, large companies gravitate towards developing nations for subsidiary purposes.

 Although these tactics have a lot of advantages for both parties, there is an extreme amount of taxable income for the parent countries which gets completely nullified due to Tax Avoidance.
 So what possible solutions are there?

-Lowering of corporate tax is the first step, and although this may lead to less taxes in the initial stages, this opens up the door for the large companies to set up factories in the home country itself rather than shifting abroad.
-Lets take an example to better understand the situation.
+Lowering corporate tax is the first step, and although this may lead to fewer taxes in the initial stages, this opens up the door for the large companies to set up factories in the home country itself rather than shifting abroad.
+Let's take an example to better understand the situation.

 Suppose Company A is a small company that makes $20000 profit per year and pays a corporate tax of 20% which amounts to $4000.
 Another company B earns a profit of $200000 per year and in order to avoid paying high tax rates, it sets up all its factories in lesser countries and thus pays no tax at all.
 So the total tax is just $4000.